Current Immigration Rules and Public Benefits (Public Charge)

 Do you have an immigration status not listed above?

-If you can apply for or change status from inside the U.S.:
+If you apply for or change your status:

 Cash benefits from Wisconsin Works (also called W2 or welfare), and Supplemental Security Income (SSI)